Key Differences Between Stripe vs. Authorize.Net

 Now that we know a little bit about each service, let’s explain where we think both offer similar value.

-The first thing we’ll say about using Stripe or Authorize.Net is that, odds are, you’ll never have to turn away a customer because you don’t accept their method of payment.
+The first thing we’ll say about using Stripe vs. Authorize.Net is that, odds are, you’ll never have to turn away a customer because you don’t accept their method of payment.
 Both Stripe and Authorize.Net can process all major credit and debit cards as well as a variety of foreign cards.
 You can also convert foreign currencies and accept digital wallets like Apple Pay, Google Pay, and PayPal.
 Both Stripe and Authorize.Net can facilitate any number of ways customers wish to pay you.

 Stripe and Authorize.Net offer two of the most secure payment solutions on the market, which should give your customers peace of mind.
 Authorize.Net’s advanced fraud detection suite is capable of identifying fraud in a number of different ways, while Stripe Sigma can do the same using machine learning from previous transactions.
 The risk of fraud is greater with digital payments, but Stripe and Authorize.Net do their best to mitigate this risk for your business.